Table of Contents

 Financial work requires a strong attention to detail, reliability and trustworthiness — all qualities that are communicated by a professional resume template.

-Projecting an air of competence, efficiency and helpfulness is critical for this job field.
+Projecting an air of competence, efficiency and helpfulness are critical for this job field.
 Use these professional examples to build a resume that conveys these traits.

-- Easy for recruiters and applicant tracking systems (ATS) to decipher.
-A streamlined professional template is easy for hiring managers to read, and also increases your chances of passing an ATS scan.
+- Making it past applicant tracking systems (ATS).
+A streamlined, professional template is easy for hiring managers to read, and also increases your chances of passing an ATS scan.

-- Might not be the best fit for creative jobs.
-If you’re applying for a job that involves more out-of-the-box thinking, you might want to consider a template with a more striking layout.
-Fortunately, you can choose from a wide range of creative templates in our templates collection.
+- More creative industries, like marketing or design.
+If you’re applying for a role that involves more out-of-the-box thinking, you might want to consider a template with a more striking layout.
+Fortunately, we have a wide range of creative templates ready for you to use.

-- Might be harder to stand out from the crowd.
-While a professional template presents your qualifications in very clear, readable fashion, you do run the risk of having a resume that looks similar to other resume submissions.
-If you want to make more of a visual statement with your resume, check out our more unique designs on our templates page.
+- Situations where you want to make a bigger visual statement.
+While a professional resume template presents your qualifications in a very clear, readable fashion, you run the risk of having a resume that looks similar to other resume submissions.
+If you want to stand out from the crowd, check out our more unique designs on our templates page.